 - Save up at least 1/3 of your salary.

-It would be easier if you are able to set a budget that is realistic.
-It is always good to have money saved up for emergency situations and/or for future use.
+It will be easier if you can set a realistic budget.
+It is always good to have money saved up for emergencies and/or for future use.
 Or how about using your saved money to treat your family to a nice dinner or out-of-town trip?
-Be smart in spending your money learn to allocate and prioritize.
+Be smart in spending your money to learn to allocate and prioritize.

 - Be active in a nursing organization.

 It is important to communicate with other nurses outside your institution.
 Explore how other institutions function and how it differs from your own.
 It would also be helpful to expand your clique.
 Find ideas from organizations on how to improve your personal and professional skills.

 - Volunteer to join community health missions.

 Joining community health missions is a way for you to give back to the community through your profession.
 It is also a great way to offer help to the most in need.
 You could even start your own health mission with your nurse friends.
 Provide health teachings and prevention of diseases.